Fire Emblem: Dawn of Darkness

 "Well, I really don't know about that either, but I can tell you that the rumors were definitely no one's fault," Ranulf assured Ike.
 "It was a gigantic misunderstanding."

 "Yeah, you're right," Ike agreed.
 "I can't pout about it forever, so I may as well set it aside for now.
-Let's get going, it's starting to get late."
+And let's get going, it's starting to get late."

 As the days went by, thoughts of being with Ike again never left Elincia's mind.
 After nearly missing last boat of the day to Altarais when she was leaving Crimea, she stood on the deck and looked out at the sea before her.
 Hopefully Altarais wouldn't be too long of a journey, at least not any longer than the ocean voyage from Crimea to Begnion during the Mad King's War, which was roughly two months.
 However, to her pleasure, the journey from Tellius to Altarais was said to be only a few weeks, due to the calm waters and the fact that this boat moved faster than the one Elincia and Ike had been on.
 As she remained on the deck, never taking Ike out of her mind while watching the sunlight sparking off the bay and relished the salty spray of the sea, Elincia wondered how Geoffrey was doing on the matter of meeting with Renning and ending the marriage, as well as her uncle's thoughts about the letter.
 She hoped that he would understand everything that had happened was a mistake.
 She felt that Geoffrey was right that he would, but Elincia simply couldn't bring herself to tell him in person.